reed0023/reed0023.github.io/projects.md

 <a href="http://reed0023.github.io/pacman">Pacman Factory</a>

 We have created a Pacman Factory, wherein the user adds Pacmen to the DOM, and increases the speed of those Pacmen with the click of a button.

+<a href="http://reed0023.github.io/pacman">Pacman Factory</a>

+We have created a Pacman Factory, wherein the user adds Pacmen to the DOM, and increases the speed of those Pacmen with the click of a button.